 A couple of the programs I installed under XP are so old they’ll only run if the parent disc is in a drive for them to access.
 That’s not exactly convenient, so I copied the necessary discs to .iso image files using DVD to ISO , and put the .iso files into a directory on my virtual XP machine.

 Then I installed the Virtual CD-ROM Control Panel from Microsoft, which lets XP mount .iso files as if they were physical discs.
+(Note added, 2020: Sadly, this is no longer available to download from Microsoft.
+You can still find it on various external sites, but I can’t vouch for the cleanliness of the downloaded files, so I’m not posting any links here.)
 It’s slightly finicky to install, but the readme file talks you through the process.
 You need to move the .sys driver file to your Windows XP drivers directory, and then run VCdControlTool.exe to install the driver.
 Once the driver is installed, running VCdControlTool again lets you create an unused drive letter and then mount an .iso file to that drive.
 I set my .iso files up as “persistent mounts”, so they’re always available.

 Finally, although I’m no great fan of cloud storage (sure, I’ll let a multinational corporation store my personal documents and photographs at some random location on the internet; what could possibly go wrong with that idea?)
 I do like to share a few program and configuration files between my various devices.
 The small storage capacity offered by the free version of DropBox has been more than enough for this—and anyone who cares to hack into my DropBox account isn’t going to find much that’s comprehensible to them, let alone useful.
 But DropBox discontinued support for XP recently, so I needed a way to transfer files from my XP virtual machine to a directory on its parent machine, where DropBox could then take over.